 3. AMF-NT-1 to UE via (R)AN: Sends DL NAS transport with temporary UE identifier (Interim GUTI).
 Here assuming all the AMF-NT in all satellite in the constellation will have unique AMF ID, thus creating non-colliding GUTI allocations.
 (GUTI = PLMN ID+AMF Region ID+ AMF Set ID+AMF ID+TMSI).

 UE will remember this temporary identifier (Interim GUTI) for future transactions.
 AMF may also provide validity time for this temporary identifier to UE.

+NOTE 1: UE needs to maintain a NAS sub-state (e.g. Registration-on-going) to enable itself to process paging using temporarily assigned GUTI.
+It is up to stage 3 to define this new UE NAS sub-state.
+The RAN shall make the UE RRC-Idle before moving out of coverage or UE can autonomously go to RRC-idle when it detects loss of coverage.

 4. AMF-NT-1 to AMF-T: When Satellite containing RAN-1 and AMF-NT-1 moves away from the UE and gets connected to ground station, the AMF-NT-1 shall forward the stored Registration Request message along with the Interim GUTI to AMF-T.